D5154, 5154, 25004

 Condition June: green livery with frame level stripe, small yellow warning panels, square upper corners, uncertain if bottom of warning panel covers frame level stripe, no blanking plates, hand/footholds present, engine exhaust in original condition, ridge sided sandboxes, three rung bogie mounted footsteps, steam style shedplate on cab front, all valencing present.

-June 29th was the last day of steam at Patricroft & Newton Heath sheds, D5154 was the Manchester Victor pilot that day.
+June 29th was the last day of steam at Patricroft & Newton Heath sheds, D5154 was the Manchester Victoria pilot that day.

 On April 29th whilst negotiating the crossovers at the center of Manchester Victoria station 7573 become derailed.
 The Newton Heath breakdown crane arrived behind 5154, taking about an hour to put 7573 back on the rails.